King County's Financing Tool to Reduce Energy Demand

 - Actual savings

-In early 2015, after one year of planning, eight energy and water efficiency projects proposed in the 2015/2016 county budget began to be implemented across five county agencies for a total of $2.2 million in loans for project investments of $2.5 million.
-Combined the eight projects are projected to result in $250,000 annual savings and carbon dioxide reductions of 1,000 tons per year.
+In 2015, after one year of planning, eight energy and water efficiency projects proposed in the 2015/2016 county budget were implemented across five county agencies for a total of $2.2 million in loans for project investments of $2.5 million.
+Combined, the eight projects were originally projected to result in $250,000 annual savings and carbon dioxide reductions of 1,000 tons per year.